hani1026/geantprop-documentation/geantprop_guide_en.rst

 A class that registers optical physics processes with the Geant4 engine.

-*   **Cherenkov Process Registration** (`ConstructProcess`): Registers the Cherenkov process.
+*   **Cerenkov Process Registration** (`ConstructProcess`): Registers the Cerenkov process.

 *   **Wavelength Bias Function Setting**: Sets the wavelength weights for importance sampling via `SetWlenBiasFunction()`.

 TrkCerenkov
 +++++++++++

-A class where the core optimization of Cherenkov radiation is implemented.
+A class where the core optimization of Cerenkov radiation is implemented.

 *   **Statistical Photon Calculation** (`PostStepDoIt`): Calculates the number of photons to be generated in the current step.